CenterForSpatialResearch/methods-in-spatial-research-sp2020/README.md

 Kurgan, Laura.
 “Mapping Considered as a Problem of Theory and Practice" & "Representation and the Necessity of Interpretation.”
 In Close up at a Distance: Mapping, Technology, and Politics.
 New York: Zone Books, 2013.

+Couclelis, Helen.
+“People Manipulate Objects (but Cultivate Fields): Beyond the Raster-Vector Debate in GIS.”
+In Theories and Methods of Spatio-Temporal Reasoning in Geographic Space, edited by Frank, Campari, and Formentini, 65–77.
+Berlin: Springer-Verlag, 1992.

 #### Week 2: Working with cartographic projections

 Due: [Tutorial 2](./tutorials/)